sverweij/dependency-cruiser/doc/rules-reference.md

 ### `allowed`
-A list of rules that describe dependencies that are _allowed_. dependency-cruiser will emit the warning message 'not-in-allowed' for each dependency that does not satisfy at least one of them.
+A list of rules that describe dependencies that are _allowed_. dependency-cruiser will emit a 'not-in-allowed' message for each dependency that does not satisfy at least one of them.
+The severity of the message is _warning_ by default, but you can override it with `allowedSeverity`:

+### `allowedSeverity`
+The severity to use in reports when a dependency is not in the `allowed` list of rules.
+It takes the same values as other `severity` fields and also defaults to `warn`.

 ### `options`
 Some of the command line options, so you don't have to specify them on each run.